aineon/velvet-goldmine/TESTING.md

 ### **Authentication and Authorization**
 #### **Sign In Page**
-- Accessisble to all logged out users via the *My Account* dropdown
+- Accessible to all logged out users via the *My Account* dropdown
 - **_Sign up here link_**
     - Redirects users to the Register page
     - Is bold on hover